 #4 Wilfred Lim

-He is the one who encourages me to take up the Certified Financial Planning course via Financial Planning Association of Malaysia (FPAM) to deepen my knowledge for this field after he found out that I am selling life insurance as an agent for Zurich Life Insurance Malaysia Bhd.
+He is the one who encourages me to take up the Certified Financial Planning course via the Financial Planning Association of Malaysia (FPAM) to deepen my knowledge of this field after he found out that I am selling life insurance as an agent for Zurich Life Insurance Malaysia Bhd.
 He is also the lecturer for my certification, hence I can say, my perspective of financial planning is largely influenced by him.
 We also have a closed WhatsApp group between students to exchange ideas and perspectives to widen our view after the official class which is very good.
 Currently, he is the chairman of the FPAM Sabah Chapter.

-Since I have taken up the journey to becoming a Financial Planner, I began to explore how other financial planners conduct their business and below are some of the references I found:
+Since I have taken up the journey to becoming a Financial Planner, I began to explore how other financial planners conduct their business, and below are some of the references I found: